newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

-# Explaining agile working in journalism by using metaphors
+# Explaining how New Atoms uses agile working to produce journalistic content

 ## Goal

-To reach people that will share our content, hire us to write content for them, or that we could hire.
+To reach people that will share New Atoms content, hire New Atoms to write content for them or who New Atoms could hire.

 ## Method